 Students who are on maintenance medications typically continue to obtain them from their home medical provider.
 Prescriptions can be transferred to one of the two local pharmacies in Hamilton.
-Medications can be picked up at the pharmacy or, upon student request, can be delivered to SHS for the student to pick up.
+Medications can be picked up at the pharmacy or delivered to SHS for the student to pick up.

-Student Health Services maintains a small pharmacy of commonly prescribed medications that can be given to students for a minimal charge to the student's 'Gate Card or student account.
-All other prescriptions written by a Student Health Services medical professional after a visit to SHS will be sent to either of the two local pharmacies, and students can pick them up or arrange for delivery to SHS the following business day.
+Prescriptions written by a Student Health Services medical professional after a visit to SHS will be sent to either of the two pharmacies, and students can pick them up or arrange for delivery to SHS the following business day.
 Payment for prescriptions at local pharmacies would be through health insurance and/or out of pocket.